 Assuming you didn’t cheat on the shaking step, a metal straw will stand tall in the drink.
 You’ll want to sip from that straw after you snap a photo or two.

-Ramos Gin Fizz Alternatives
+Crafted Ramos Gin Fizz Cocktail

 The most difficult aspect of crafting a Ramos Gin Fizz is finding orange blossom water.
 Here are some ideas if you have trouble sourcing the integral ingredient or if you’re uncomfortable ingesting raw egg white: